grxver7/Big-Data-Exam/README.md

 ### # Conclusion
 Congratulations!
 You've now set up a fully operational Docker-based environment for the MTG data pipeline.
 With Hadoop, Airflow, PostgreSQL, and a Node.js Webserver running in isolated containers, your pipeline is both scalable and easy to manage.
 You can now begin processing and managing MTG data effectively in your Big Data ecosystem.
 ```

-This format should make the instructions easy to follow and the console commands easy to copy.
-Let me know if you need further adjustments!